richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 I conclude that introducing a flat course fee for online courses is **a solution to some and a hindrance to most**.
+Most problematic, I feel, is that the learners that gain from this policy, are those not even present in our courses!

 **Support for a flat course fee for online courses appears mixed**: when asking NBIS staff about this,